Active Serial Killers In The U.s. 2024

 • Train mental health professionals on how to identify and assess individuals who may be at risk of committing violent crimes.

-4. Foster Community Engagement:
+4. develop Community Engagement:

 • Educate the public on the characteristics of serial killers and the warning signs of potential violence.